18F/handbook/pages/18f/chapters/design.md

 okay and expected.
 If you’ve gotten all the government onboarding items done and a project _still_ hasn’t landed, the design team has a list of internal projects that aren’t funded but that will help us all work better together.
-Talk to your design lead (more on that, below) to get more information about these internal projects and how you can get involved.
+Talk to your supervisor to get more information about these internal projects and how you can get involved.

 ## Who we are